prestodb/presto/presto-docs/src/main/sphinx/admin/spill.rst

 exceeds session properties ``query_max_memory`` or ``query_max_memory_per_node``.
 This mechanism ensures fairness in allocation of memory to queries and prevents deadlock caused by memory allocation.
-It is efficient when there is a lot of small queries in the cluster, but leads to killing large queries that don't stay within the limits.
+It is efficient when there are a lot of small queries in the cluster, but leads to killing large queries that don't stay within the limits.

 To overcome this inefficiency, the concept of revocable memory was introduced.
 A